 The Myddle Class

 The Myddle Class was an American garage rock band from Berkeley Heights, New Jersey, which was active in the 1960s.
 Signed to Tomorrow Records which was owned by the songwriters Gerry Goffin and Carole King, they were one of the most popular live acts in the New Jersey/New York region during the 1960s and released several singles, enjoying hits in various local markets such as Albany.
 In the late 1960s, band members became involved in college and other musical projects.
 Charles Larkey, who joined the Fugs in late 1967, later married King, following her divorce from Goffin, and played bass guitar on some of her recordings in the 1970s.
 The Myddle Class intended to record an album in 1969, but was thwarted due to the murder of the guitarist Rick Philp.
 The band broke up shortly thereafter.
-The singer, Dave Palmer, later joined Steely Dan in the 1970s and sang on King's hit "Jazzman".
+The singer, Dave Palmer, later joined Steely Dan and wrote the lyrics to King's hit "Jazzman".

 100 '60s Garage Rock Hits - 2010-05-01T00:00:00.000000Z